 Cattle carrots are used in the feeding of young animals and dairy cattle.
 The root is used directly to feed the livestock with possible pre-shredding for ease of consumption.
 The leaf dries and gives to young cattle during winter.
 It can also be dehydrated and grind into flour which is a very useful supplement to animal feed.

 It is mainly grown in monoculture, but can also be combined with winter barley, rapeseed, peas, and spring beans.
-Root color is usually orange, yellow, cream-yellow or white, and may be pink.
+Root color is usually orange, yellow, cream-yellow, or white, and may be pink.
 The best pre-cultures are her one-year and many-year legumes.

 Carrots diseases and pests

 Various flies and moths are known to attack carrots.
 They can be rejected by planting onions or leeks next to the carrots.
-One common parasite is carrot fly, and it can be repelled by applying black carbon or seaweed powder to the ground.
-Carrot fly is also repelled by planting aromatic herbs like coriander, dill or rosemary.
+One common parasite is the carrot fly, and it can be repelled by applying black carbon or seaweed powder to the ground.
+Carrot fly is also repelled by planting aromatic herbs like coriander, dill, or rosemary.

 Carrot plant larvae can cause great damage to carrot crops.
-The plantations are protected by raising the barrier of fine mesh, and if infestation occurs on some plants, they should be removed and destroyed immediately.
+The plantations are protected by raising the barrier of fine mesh, and if an infestation occurs on some plants, they should be removed and destroyed immediately.
 Contagion can also be prevented by later sowing, as carrot flies lay their eggs in May.